kloza15/dotfile-kde-6/README.md

 *   **XFCE Terminal:** Edit ➜ Preferences ➜ Appearance ➜ Font ➜ **Hack**.
 *   **Other Terminals:** Go to your terminal settings and select **Hack Nerd Font**.

----

-## 🤝 Contributing
-Feel free to fork this repository and submit pull requests if you want to add support for more window managers or specific configurations.

-## 📄 License
-This project is open-source.
-Feel free to use and modify it.